Yester Epcot at Yesterland World Showcase Buses

 There’s one exception.
 If you examine the photo of the green bus at The American Adventure (with Italy in background), you’ll see that it’s completely different from the others.

-I asked Bob Gurr about the World Showcase buses:
+In 2011, I asked Bob Gurr about the World Showcase buses:

 Werner Weiss: Your Disney Legend bio explains, “In 1981, Bob retired early from Imagineering to launch GurrDesign, Inc.,” so I’m not sure if you were still with Imagineering when the 1982 Epcot Center buses were designed and built.
 What was your role with those buses?